digitalrebar/provision/doc/integrations/krib.rst

 You must create a *Profile* from YAML (or JSON if you prefer) with the stagemap and param required information.
 Modify the *Name* or other fields as appropriate - be sure you rename all subsequent fields appropriately.
 This example uses CentOS 7 as the BootEnv for the install-to-local-disk option.

-Additionally - insure you correctly modify the ``access-keys`` Param to inject your apprpriate SSH public key half or halves appropriately.
+Additionally - ensure you correctly modify the ``access-keys`` Param to inject your apprpriate SSH public key half or halves appropriately.

   ::